Something in Your Mouth

 "Something in Your Mouth" is the second single and first promotional single from Canadian rock band Nickelback's sixth studio album Dark Horse.
 The song was released as a digital download to the US iTunes Store on October 28, 2008, and as the second single to rock radio on December 15 the same year.
-It's heavier than the first single "Gotta Be Somebody", and more like the rest of the album.
+It is much heavier than the first single "Gotta Be Somebody", with a hard rock and alternative metal sound, reminiscent of the album as a whole.
 The song is also used in the 2009 film American Pie Presents: The Book of Love.

 Reception

 Christopher Rosa of VH1 wrote: "OK, Nickelback: So, women are more appealing to you when they can't talk?
 That's what you're saying right now.
 If it's not, please offer an explanation.
 I'd love to hear it."